Cómo Nace el Universo

-The song "Timbres Postales Al Cielo" was composed by Trevi in Brazil's jail in 2000 was dedicated to her deceased first-born daughter Ana Dalay, who died being 33-days old and whose body was disposed of by Andrade in a river in Brazil.
+The song "Timbres Postales Al Cielo", which was composed by Trevi in Brazil's jail in 2000, was dedicated to her deceased first-born daughter Ana Dalay, who died by unknown reasons being 33-days old and whose body was disposed of by Argentinian Liliana Soledad Regueiro in a river in Brazil, on the orders of Sergio Andrade.
 She sang snippets of the song in several TV interviews for different countries, including a British documentary about the "Trevi-Andrade clan", and she always ended up crying.
 The song "Nieve de Mamey" was dedicated to one of Trevi's cellmates and her also convicted husband in Chihuahua's jail.
 Furthermore, "Eres Un Santo" was dedicated to Gloria Trevi's boyfriend Armando Gómez, whom she met in Chihuahua's prison.
-On the other hand, Trevi performed an early version of the song "Cómo Nace el Universo" in 1998 in a TV interview before being arrested, in which she stated that her supposed "new" album was ready to be released.
-The song "Poder Y Fama" is based on a 1991 song called "Rondas Infantiles" by Miguel Pizarro, which was produced by Andrade.
-A song called "Policromías de Delfín", which was dedicated to her son Ángel Gabriel who was born was she was under arrest, was performed by Trevi in several TV interviews in and out of prison and it was expected to be included in the album, but it remains unreleased.
+On the other hand, Trevi performed a snippet of an early version of the song "Cómo Nace el Universo" in 1998 (the year before being arrested) in a Mexican TV interview in her family's house in Monterrey, in which she stated that she was working on her supposed "new" album and it was almost ready to be released.
+The song "Poder Y Fama" is based on a 1991 song called "Rondas Infantiles" by Miguel Pizarro, which was produced by Sergio Andrade.
+Trevi performed the song "El Domador" in a Mexican TV show called "No Manches" in 2005.